bash-against-the-machine/backup-integrity-check/README.md

 `python3 /home/[user_name]/applications/backup-integrity-check/buic.py -v /home/[user_name]/Documents /home/[user_name]/backup_hashes.txt`
 #### Create an alias in Linux in lieu of file path of the script
 Use Nano text editor to add an alias:
-`nano ~/.bashrc`
+`nano ~/.bashrc`.

-Add the following line to the end of the file (make sure to replace '[user_name] with the name of the user you're logged in as):
+Add the following line to the end of the file (make sure to replace '[user_name]' with the name of the user you're logged in as):
 `alias buic='/home/[user_name]/applications/backup-integrity-check/buic.py'`
-Press CTRL+O to save the file, press ENTER key, then press CTRL+X to exit the terminal.
+Press CTRL+O to save the file, press ENTER key, then press CTRL+X to exit Nano editor.
 Close and relaunch the terminal.
-You can now substitute the file path of the `buic.py` script by simply typing `buic` followed by the -p or -v arguments and the directory/filepath.
+You can now substitute the file path of the `buic.py` script by simply typing `buic` followed by the -b or -v arguments and the directory/filepath.

-<sub>Note: your `~/.basrc` may say that the best practice is to keep aliases in a seprate `~/.bash_aliases` file.
-If that is the case then instead of `nano ~/.bashrc` run `nano ~/.bash_aliases` and add the alias line in that file.</sub>
+<sub>Note: your `~/.basrc` file may say that the best practice is to keep aliases in a seprate `~/.bash_aliases` file.
+If that is the case then instead of running `nano ~/.bashrc` run `nano ~/.bash_aliases` and add the alias line in that file.</sub>